evolvingstuff/vdw2/content/posts/vitamin-d-deficiency-and-testing-in-australia-are-epidemics.md

 {
-  "title": "Vitamin D deficiency and testing in Australia are epidemics", "slug": "vitamin-d-deficiency-and-testing-in-australia-are-epidemics", "aliases": [
+    "title": "Vitamin D deficiency and testing in Australia are epidemics", "slug": "vitamin-d-deficiency-and-testing-in-australia-are-epidemics",
+    "aliases": [
         "/Vitamin+D+deficiency+and+testing+in+Australia+are+epidemics+-+Aug+2011",
         "/1885"
     ],
     "tiki_page_id": 1885,
     "date": "2011-08-02",
     "categories": [
         "Deficiency of Vitamin D",
         "Tests for Vitamin D",
         "Vitamin D in Australia and New Zealand"
+    ],
+    "tags": [
+        "Deficiency of Vitamin D",
+        "Tests for Vitamin D",
+        "Vitamin D in Australia and New Zealand", "dosage",
+        "pregnancy",
+        "vitamin d"
     ]
 }

 ~Highlights from [Sidney Morning Herald Aug 2011](http://www.smh.com.au/lifestyle/wellbeing/experts-at-odds-on-vitamin-d-tests-for-pregnant-women-20110802-1i9lp.html)